stennety/mywebsite/_posts/2024-02-20-Experimenting-with-Synthetic-Data-from-Large-Models.md

 Here's the practical write-up of a January hackathon project, led by Isao from Captur ML Ops.

 ### 1. Synthetic?
 Will it even work?
 Isao and I were pretty confident this would work.
-I always refer back to "Fake It Till You Make It", the aptly named Microsoft paper (5).
+AI models have been using uncanny game character faces - see "Fake It Till You Make It", from Microsoft (5).

-![Fake It Till You Make It dataset illustration](/images/synthetic-data-fake-it-till-you-make-it-dataset.png) _Fake It Till You Make It dataset sample, showing uncanny training data of human faces_
+![Fake It Till You Make It dataset illustration](/images/synthetic-data-fake-it-till-you-make-it-dataset.png) _Fake It Till You Make It dataset sample, showing mid-to-low realism in training data for human faces_

-We did consider synthetic data from a games engine, or using public datasets like COCO.
-We focused on prompt -> stable diffusion, on the basis that it would be quick to test, and work at scale.
+In the context of a hackathon, we considered games engine, or public datasets like COCO as alternative ways to prototype a model for "wearing a helmet".
+We focused on prompt -> stable diffusion, on the basis that it would be quick to test, and work at scale for the variety of characters and conditions that we would want to support.

 ### 2. Defining the Problem
-When we look at a compliance problem at Captur, we analyse the guidance policy.
-What is being shared with the users to educate them on the correct behaviour?
-We then break it down into the key scenarios we’re looking for, and the level of risk.
-To be clear, our focus isn't legal enforcement; we care about encouraging responsible & safe behaviours.
+Setting scope relies on understanding user behaviour.
+What is the ideal behaviour?
+What does it look like when users are not being safe?
+What are the expected edge cases?

-For a new problem, in the context of a hackathon, we used LLMs to generate the policy itself.
-What scenarios should we look for?
-What real-world factors should we take into account?
+For a new problem, in the context of a hackathon, we used LLMs to generate these scenarios, which gave us a good view of breadth on the problem.
+We made some trade-offs to get good results in testing:

-For the scope of the test, we decided that we would keep the model simple (helmet vs no helmet), ignoring whether it was securely fastened.

-We wanted to lean into the strength of synthetic data to generate diverse images of people and conditions.
-This is typically both hardest to do, and most impactful to end-users on the ground.
+- We would focus on "Wearing Helmet" / "Not wearing a helmet"
+- We would target a breadth of users and scenes
+- We assumed logic for exceptions, would be handled outside the AI model
+- We assumed the model would be built as part of a fault tolerant release (6)

+This test scope addresses the most important attributes of a prototype to answer the initial questions about feasibility & value.
+It means we can release a test model to your phone that should feel 'good enough', and start gathering practical feedback.

 ### 3. Generating Prompts
 The original paper used Llama 2 to create prompts directly.
 This makes sense when trying to generate millions of images, to detect thousands of different objects and relationships between them.